Anirvana-jp/content-ops-starter/content/pages/index.md

       color: text-dark
     subtitle: DISASTER RESPONSE VOLUNTEER / DAMAGE INVESTIGATOR
     text: >
-      During my time in Japan, the island country has experienced many earthquakes.
-Anirban had seen firsthand the unimaginable damage caused by earthquakes on many occasions, including the 2016 Kumamoto Earthquakes, the 2018 Osaka Earthquake, the 2021 Fukushima Earthquake, and the 2024 Noto Earthquake.
+      I worked as a disaster response volunteer after the 2016 Kumamoto Earthquake and the 2018 Japan floods, which allowed me to see the disastrous impact of disasters from up close.
+Later, these volunteer experiences led to my joining the JSCE Earthquake Damage Investigation Sub-committee.
+As a damage investigator, I surveyed the 2021 Fukushima Earthquake and the 2024 Noto Earthquake.
     actions: []
     media:
       type: ImageBlock